mw10104587/data2-Philanthropy/README.md

 |and Robert J Hochberg |

-We manually move cut the second half of the data back to the first row, for all of these long donor names, and use this ParsePDF2CSV.py file to make it a csv file, adding year, institution and fund type into the data, trying reduce manual effort for journalists.
+We manually move the second half of the data back to the first row, for all of these long donor names, and use this ParsePDF2CSV.py file to make it a csv file, adding year, institution and fund type into the data, trying reduce manual effort for journalists.

 |Year|Donor                   |Amount       |Type|Institution  |
 |---:|-----------------------:|------------:|---:|------------:|